sensu/sensu-docs/content/sensu-go/5.15/guides/use-federation.md

 ---
-title: "Multicluster visibility with federation"
+title: "Multi-cluster visibility with federation"
-linkTitle: "Reaching Multicluster Visibility"
+linkTitle: "Reaching Multi-cluster Visibility"
-description: "In this guide, you'll learn how to register external clusters using the federation API and access resources across multiple clusters."
+description: "In this guide, you'll learn how to register external clusters using the federation API and access resources across multiple clusters in the web UI."
 weight: 400
 version: "5.15"
 product: "Sensu Go"